 Disputes relating to access to environmental information pursuant to the Environmental Information Act and the right to public participation pursuant to Chapter 5 of the Act can be brought before the ordinary courts under the Civil Procedure Act (Act of 17.
 June 2006 No. 90).
 The court will determine whether the decision is valid.
 In such cases, the public authority as such is the defendant, not the individual employee.
 However, in very rare cases an individual employee may be taken to court in a case where access to environmental information has incorrectly been refused.
 In addition, such matters come within the sphere of authority of the Ombudsman for Public Administration pursuant to the Act of 22 June 1962.
 The Ombudsman system represent “another independent and impartial body established by law”.
 The Ombudsman’s opinions are made in writing.
 In all but the fewest of cases, the public authorities act in accordance with his conclusions even though they are not binding.
 Anyone may file a complaint to the Ombudsman over a refusal of a request for information.
 This must be done within a year after the decision of the public administration has been made.
 The Ombudsman system is free of charge.
 These arrangements ensure that article 9, paras.
 1 and 2 are implemented in the legislation.

-In cases where the Appeals Board of Environmental Information, has made a decision on the right to information from undertakings, may also be brought to court;
+A decision by the Appeals Board of Environmental Information on the right to information from undertakings may also be brought to court.
+The losing party risks having to bear both their own legal expenses and those of their counterpart.

 (c) Paragraph 3